EMI-Group/evox/docs/source/guide/install/install.md

 1. Using WSL 2 (Windows Subsystem for Linux) and install PyTorch on the Linux side.
 2. Directly install PyTorch on Windows.

-We also provide a [one-click script]() for fast depolyment on fresh installed windows 10/11 64bit with Nvidia GPUs.
+We also provide a [one-click script](https://github.com/EMI-Group/evox/blob/main/win-install.bat) for fast deployment on fresh installed windows 10/11 64bit with Nvidia GPUs.
 The script will not use WSL 2 and will install the native Pytorch version on Windows.
 It will automatically install related applications like VSCode, Git and MiniForge3.

-### Windows WSL 2 (Advanced)
+### Windows WSL 2 (optional)

 Download the [latest NVIDIA Windows GPU Driver](https://www.nvidia.com/Download/index.aspx?lang=en-us), and install it.
 Then your WSL 2 will support Nvidia GPUs in its Linux environments.